 I use some of this headroom to record a slightly higher signal.
 Often my average peak levels are -6 to -12 dB below the full scale.
 Usually, this is enough to minimize the danger of audio clipping.

 If you set your levels so that your average peak exceeds -6dB there is a very real danger of clipping your audio.

 However well you set the levels before recording commences, it will not take account of the occasional louder-than-normal word/phrase or a laugh.

 If the input level exceeds 0dB, the meter will go into the red and the red peak or clipping LED will turn on.
 If this occurs there is a good chance your audio will be distorted.
-So you should strive to avoid having your audio peaking above 0dB.
+You should strive to avoid having your audio peaking above 0dB.

 Although you can repair audio that has suffered limited clipping it is always better not to have to fix anything in post-production.
-It costs you time, effort and a lot of grief.
-If you do need to repair clipped audio take a look at my article that will help you with the repair.
+It costs you time, effort, and a lot of grief.
+If you do need to repair clipped audio look at my article, How to fix and prevent audio clipping in videos, that will help you with the repair.